-Walt Disney died at the age of 65 not long after he underwent an operation on his lungs for a tumor.
+Walt Disney died at the age of 65 not long after he underwent an operation on his lungs for a tumour.
 The man behind some of our favourite childhood memories was a chain smoker.
 He hid his habit from the public by refusing to be photographed while smoking.
-The Disney Company continues to carry on that legacy by refusing to depict smoking in most of their films, including the Walt Disney biopic, Saving Mr. Banks.
+The Disney Company continues to carry on that legacy by refusing to depict smoking in most of their films, including the Walt Disney biopic, Saving Mr Banks.

 King George VI